ashish3x3/reddit-clone-apis/README.md

 - Try passing data in wrong format and see if you get proper validation error or not
 - Try passing wrong type of data and see if server validates it or not
 - Try going to wrong URI address and see if you get server error with message that the URI does not exist
-- Try passing unsupported http method like DELETE /posts/:id and check if server responds with correct error message or not
+- Try passing unsupported http method like **DELETE,PATCH to /posts/:id** and check if server responds with correct error message or not

 **API's endpoints:**